 Toxins, including alcohol, are broken down by the liver.
 However, if the amount of alcohol is too high, the liver will be overworked, and liver cells can eventually become damaged.

 Heavy, regular, long-term drinkers are much more likely to develop cirrhosis, compared with other, healthy people.
-Typically, heavy drinking needs to be sustained for at least 10 years for cirrhosis to develop.
+Typically, heavy drinking needs to be sustained for at least

 There are generally three stages of alcohol-induced liver disease:

 - Fatty liver: This involves a build-up of fat in the liver.